axkr/symja_android_library/symja_android_library/matheclipse-core/src/main/resources/doc/functions/ArrayRules.md

 > return the array of rules which define the sparse array.

 ```
-ArrayRules(sparse-array, default-value)
+ArrayRules(sparse-array, defaultValue)
 ```

-> return the array of rules which define the sparse array and set the new `default-value`.
+> return the array of rules which define the sparse array and set the new `defaultValue`.

 ```
-ArrayRules(nested-lists)
+ArrayRules(nestedLists)
 ```

 > return the array of rules which define the nested lists.